nicholaswmin/automap/benchmark/bench/README.md

 ## Capturing measurements

-The call durations of each task cycle is captured and displayed automatically.
+The call durations of each task cycle are captured and displayed automatically.

 However, on top of that, it's likely you'd also want to capture the durations of *specific* functions or steps within each task, so you can figure out where